Real Estate Crowdfunding is Really Property Syndicates 2.0

 While these efforts were no longer campaigns financed from “the crowd,” the crowdfunding name stuck.

-In 2012, investment portals took a leap forward with the Jumpstart Our Business Startups (JOBS) Act.
+In 2012, real estate companies were able to take a leap forward with the Jumpstart Our Business Startups (JOBS) Act.
 The JOBS Act allowed “quiet deals” in which prospective investors could certify their qualifications as high net-worth investors without submitting bank statements and tax returns.
-Depending on which of three Securities and Exchange Commission rules an online real estate syndication portal invoked, notes Development Magazine, the managers of such portals could raise unlimited amounts of money from accredited investors; significantly reduce their reporting obligations; include specific numbers of non-accredited investors; and advertise anywhere.
+Depending on which of three Securities and Exchange Commission rules an online real estate syndication invoked, notes Development Magazine, the managers of such syndications could raise unlimited amounts of money from accredited investors; significantly reduce their reporting obligations; include specific numbers of non-accredited investors; and advertise anywhere.

 The JOBS Act democratizes property syndicates by enabling crowdfunding.
 Real estate deals that were available only to institutional investors now are within reach of people saving for retirement, without the volatility of public real estate equities or the high front-end loads of non-traded REITs.
 And now, amendments to the JOBS act that took effect in April allow anyone to invest $2,000 a year, with higher amounts based on income or net worth.